About the Greater Saint John Region

 The Greater Saint John region is one of the best kept secrets in Atlantic Canada.
 We are home to the highest tides in the world.
 In minutes you can go from the majestic views of the Bay of Fundy to breathtaking valley views along the Kennebecasis and Saint John Rivers.
 Green space and nature are never far in our five vibrant communities.

-The Greater Saint John region is made up of the City of Saint John and the Towns of Grand Bay-Westfield, Quispamsis, Rothesay and the village of St Martins.
-The entire region stretches 3,362.95 square kilometres (1,298.44 sq mi)
+The Greater Saint John region is made up of the City of Saint John and the Towns of Grand Bay-Westfield, Quispamsis, Rothesay, Hampton, and the village of St Martins.
+The entire region stretches over 3,362.95 square kilometres (1,298.44 sq mi)

 The region is situated on Canada’s Atlantic seaboard on the southern coast of New Brunswick, about 1 hour from the U.S. border at Calais, Maine.
 This strategic location provides ready access to major markets in Atlantic Canada, Quebec, Ontario, and the northeastern United States.